 The esophagus is a hollow tube, and esophageal cancer begins in cells that line the inside of the esophagus.
 A person who lives with frequent indigestion and heartburn may not realize what they might be doing to their esophagus.
 They don’t think these symptoms are serious enough to visit their doctor, and many times this can continue for years.

 In addition, early signs of esophageal cancer may not be present, so it becomes hard to decipher if things have worsened or changed.
 Once you recognize some new or worsening symptoms, at that point, the cancer may be at an advanced stage.
+For more information about the symptoms of esophageal cancer, please don’t hesitate to call our cancer imaging center at (214) 345-8300.

 How does esophageal cancer usually start?